Wombats

 Key tracks

-Tokyo (Vampires & Wolves) — A driving, synth-heavy track from their second album that became a fan favorite and a consistent highlight of their explosive live performances.
+Tokyo (Vampires & Wolves) — A driving, synth-heavy track from their second album that expanded their sound and became a live favorite.

-Greek Tragedy — The lead single from their third album showcased a more polished, anthemic production style and became their highest-charting UK single at the time.
+Greek Tragedy — A later-career hit from 2015 that showcased a more polished, anthemic production style and became their first single to be certified platinum in Australia.